nuScenes

 To experiment with the provided example, simply execute the main Python script:

-python -m nuscenes # run the example
+python -m nuscenes_dataset # run the example

 If you wish to customize it, explore additional features, or save it use the CLI with the --help option for guidance:

-python -m nuscenes --help
+python -m nuscenes_dataset --help